Eating with non-vegans can be a disastrous experience – if you want it to be. It can also be a time of compassion and lessons being shared.

 - Rule #1 of eating with non-vegans – Spread compassion and kindness.
 Never be rude when responding to a question and don’t speak in a negative tone.

 - Rule #2 of eating with non-vegans – Do not push your views on others.
 I know they are doing this, but you don’t want to be like them, right?
 If they don’t ask, you don’t respond.
 Be uncomfortable, but don’t risk being a judgy vegan and pushing people even further away from veganism.
+I know this is a controversial statement but I really believe it is a better approach.

 - Rule #3 of eating with non-vegans – Eat in abundance and show them the joy of eating good vegan food.
 If you know in advance that they will not prepare vegan food for you, make sure you bring something with you and share it with others as well.